Musa Sor

-Sheikh Mûsa Sor ("Red Moses"; also Sheikh Mûs or Mūsē Sōr) is a Yazidi saint.
+Sheikh Mûsa Sor ("Red Moses"; also Şêx Mûs or Mūsē Sōr) is a Yazidi saint.
 He is also called the Lord of Air and Wind.
 Yazidis venerate him as the patron saint of lung and rheumatic diseases.
 A subdivision of the Adani Sheikh lineage is also named after him.

 ‘Ebdî Resho (‘Ebd Resh) was a companion of Sheikh Musa Sor.

 Musa Sor is associated with winds and the air.
 He is invocated during winnowing so that winds can help separate grains from hay.

 Shrines

-There is a mazār (shrine or sanctuary) dedicated to Musa Sor in Bahzane village in the Lalish Valley of northern Iraq.
+There is a mazār (shrine or sanctuary) dedicated to Musa Sor in Bahzani in the Lalish Valley of northern Iraq.